ajeyln/kodekloud_devops_learning/git_beginners/README.md

 This reposioty consists of notes related the following topics and which is prepared with help of [Git for Beginners](https://beta.kodekloud.com/courses/git-for-beginners/).<br />

+Images used in this repository are downloaded from internet.
+I don't have ownership of these images and these are used only for the purpose of learning.

 ### Git

 Git is an open-source distributed version control system (means that we can go back in time without any changes)